 San Diego Zoo used to have a Children’s Zoo where your kiddos could pet the kid goats.
 But that’s gone now.

-Make sure that you’ve secured all food, cameras and other items that you don’t want eaten.
+Make sure that you’ve secured all food, cameras, and other items that you don’t want to be eaten.
 Curious goats will get into everything!

 Can You Hold a Koala at the San Diego Zoo?

 San Diego Zoo does not allow you to hold their koalas.
 They’ve got sharp claws and may hurt you.
 The closest place where you can hold a koala is the Kuranda Koala Gardens in Queensland, Australia.
 But getting there from the US will cost a LOT more than a ticket to the San Diego Zoo.

 But you can often touch Koala fur at San Diego Zoo.
 Look for the red-shirted volunteers in the Outback area.
 They usually have a bit of koala fur (it feels like the wool on a sheep) and some other interesting, touchable koala-related objects.

 Take a selfie next to a Koala, Ok, it just looks like it in photos.
 There’s a faux tree that features life-size sculpted koalas across from the doe enclosure.
 The carved koalas are at a good height for adults to take photos with.